-So how do you find FDF forms inside a PDF file?
-Well, you will find most of the FDF forms data linked to the name ‘AcroForm’ inside a PDF file, this will then have a ‘Fields’ tag which will then list lots of PDF references which are all FDF forms.
+The data for FDF forms is stored inside standard COS objects in a PDF.
+You will find most of the FDF forms data linked to the name ‘AcroForm’ Object inside a PDF file.
+This will then have a ‘Fields’ tag which will then list lots of PDF references which are all FDF forms.
 Some files will only have one or two, others contain hundreds.

 Tx = is a text field.

 Ch = is a choice field.

 Sig = is a Signature field.

 Now we know the type of field, but there are multiple fields within most types.
 To find out which exact field you have you also need the value for tag name ‘Ff’, this is a byte sequence where each byte represents a different flag.

 These are :-

 Tx = Text (defaults to a single line text field, the flags are options)